Republic of Ireland national football team: 1986–1995: The golden generation

 The Republic of Ireland's longest competitive winning streak was achieved in 1989 during the 1990 World Cup qualifying campaign.
-Five games against Spain, Northern Ireland, Hungary and Malta twice, were all wins.
+Five games against Spain, Northern Ireland, Hungary, and Malta twice, were all wins.
 Subsequently, the side made it to the 1990 World Cup in Italy.
 Three draws in the group stage against England, Egypt and the Netherlands were enough to make the knockout stage.
 Virtually the entire country watched as they beat Romania on penalties, with Packie Bonner making a vital save and David O'Leary scoring the decisive spot-kick.
 Ireland was then beaten 1–0 by hosts Italy in the quarter-final at the Stadio Olimpico in Rome.
 During the tournament, the team had an audience with Pope John Paul II, the only team to do so.

 After missing out on Euro 1992 (despite being unbeaten in qualifying), the Republic of Ireland qualified for the 1994 World Cup, held in the United States, via a qualification group which again included Spain and Northern Ireland, and ended with the Republic finishing above European champions Denmark by a very narrow margin (goals scored).
 In their first match at the 1994 finals, they beat the previous World Cup hosts and third-place finishers, Italy, 1–0 in their opening game at Giants Stadium just outside New York City, but lost to Mexico 2–1 at the Citrus Bowl in the heat and humidity of Orlando, Florida.
 They ended the group stage with a 0–0 draw with Norway at Giants Stadium, in East Rutherford, New Jersey.
 With these results, they made it to the second round, eventually losing 2–0 to the Netherlands in Orlando.

-Ireland finished second behind Portugal in Euro 1996 qualifying's Group 6, but narrowly missed out on the Euro 1996 finals after losing 2–0 to the Netherlands in a play-off, played at Anfield between the two worst group runners-up, with Patrick Kluivert scoring both goals to send his team through.
+Ireland finished second behind Portugal in Euro 1996 qualifying's Group 6, but narrowly missed out on the Euro 1996 finals after losing 2–0 to the Netherlands in the qualifying play-off.
+Anfield in Liverpool was chosen as the neutral venue for the match between the two worst-ranked group runners-up, with Patrick Kluivert scoring both goals to send his team through.
 It was Jack Charlton's final game as manager.